DRY increased revenue by 170% with data-based new product development

 How DRY Soda Co. successfully launched a new product when the pandemic made traditional methods impossible.

 DRY were in the process of developing their first ready-to-drink, zero-proof craft cocktails when the pandemic struck.
 They needed to understand if their concept for DRY Botanical Bitters & Soda was translating into the first moment of truth but couldn’t do things as they usually would.

-Our original plan was to demo the product in store and at some bars and tasting rooms where people are drinking or looking for alternatives, to try and buy, but we couldn’t do any of that.
+Our original plan was to demo the product in store and at some bars where people are drinking or looking for alternatives, to try and buy, but we couldn’t do any of that.

-It gives me a larger sample size of a random group of people to see if what I am getting on a micro-level holds, or if it highlights gaps or warning signs in the feedback from a smaller, tip of the spear group.
-The directional look from Attest has also helped me come up with areas to dig deeper in qualitative conversations or refocus.
-For example, if I see 65% of people who highly like this product concept are men and my early interviews were primarily with women, I wanted to make sure that I was getting input from the right people.
+Attest gives me a larger sample size of a random group of people to see if what I am getting on a micro-level holds, or if it highlights gaps or warning signs in the feedback from a smaller, tip of the spear group.